wnguyen36/SEAAD-microglia-analysis/README.md

 The data comes from the Seattle Alzheimer's Disease Brain Cell Atlas (SEA-AD), which profiled single nuclei from 84 donors spanning the full range of AD pathology (no disease to severe).
 Working from this, I scored each microglial nucleus against the mouse DAM and homeostatic gene lists, averaged those scores per donor, and tested them against the donors' neuropathology and cognitive records.

-What I found out was that the mouse signature transfers only partially**.**
+What I found out was that the mouse signature transfers only partially.

 ### Gene Signatures